Maxattax97/Neovim-Studio/README.md

 + FusionScript
 + Swift ([Does not support Linux _yet_](https://github.com/realm/SwiftLint/issues/732))

+_\* Support needs improvement or is in the process of implementation_

 ## Goals

 + Implement every feature provided by modern IDE's (minus the graphical interface, for now :wink:).